Do you have what it takes to go global?

 Most frequent questions and answers

 Yes.
+This is mainly a decision-making tool to help you figure out the initial steps for gaining an international experience, and later, building a global career.
 The strategies are designed for both pre-move preparation and early adjustment abroad.

 No. The guide teaches mindset and strategy you can apply globally, regardless of destination.